robincamille/spellingBeetle/README.md

 Status: in progress

 I love the NYT's [Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) game so much that I wanted to make a game I could practice on.
-I call it **Spelling Beast**.
+I call it **Spelling Beetle**.

 ## To do:
 - JavaScript front end that: